 The Caird Library holds two 1975 crew lists for Nina Baker, the first being for British Aviator, where Nina seems to be the only female merchant crew member on board.
 (Although it’s difficult to be sure of this, as only the crew’s initials are listed).

-The second example is a crew list for British Osprey in which ‘Miss N.C Baker’ is listed along with Miss V.R Birtwistle, also a cadet.
+The second example is a crew list for British Osprey (pictured above) in which ‘Miss N.C Baker’ is listed along with Miss V.R Birtwistle, also a cadet.
 With a crew complement of 74, mostly male, I would love to know how it felt for Nina to have another woman as part of the crew.

 Nina’s determination certainly helped pave the way for female navigating cadets of the future.